lks-ai/kelly/README.md

 - Would you use it in the future?
 - Do you find it fun?

-I might regret asking, lol but here's the number if you want to try it out.
-The bot's name is Kelly.
 You can talk to Kelly on WhatsApp here: https://wa.me/447520636366

 # Disclaimer